-Regarding the European space sector, the EC issued in June 2007 the mandate M/41528 to CEN, CENELEC and ETSI for the development of a work program for European Standards for the Space industry.
+Regarding the European space sector, the EC issued in June 2007 the mandate M/41527 to CEN, CENELEC and ETSI for the development of a work program for European Standards for the Space industry.
 This mandate was an element of the European Space Program and thus supposed to help paving the way to integrate the variety of existing space systems in Europe into a European infrastructure.
 CEN created a working group, CEN/BT/WG 202 "Space", to work on this mandate.
 A report was prepared covering the first two stages of the work: a feasibility study and the development of a comprehensive standardization work program.

-To pursue this initiative, in 2011, the EC issued another mandate, the mandate M/49629 to CEN, CENELEC and ETSI, in order to develop European Standards for the space industry.
+To pursue this initiative, in 2011, the EC issued another mandate, the mandate M/49628 to CEN, CENELEC and ETSI, in order to develop European Standards for the space industry.
 To this end, a new joint technical committee was created between CEN and CENELEC: CEN/CLC/JTC 5 "Space".
 ETSI responded through the existing ETSI/TC SES "Satellite Earth Stations and Systems".
 Their mission is to respond to mandate M/496 by developing and adopting European standards in support of European policies and legislation.
 With this mandate, CEN/CLC/JTC 5 and the European Cooperation for Space Standardization (ECSS) have agreed on a collaboration in their standards work and, as an early result, JTC 5 accepted and adopted many existing ECSS standards.
 Together with the CEN/ASD-STAN Aerospace, this multifold collaboration, including ETSI/TC SES, gathers the major standards development bodies in Europe backed by the EC.

-Moreover, a 2018 EC proposal for establishing the space program references the need for standardization and certification, especially regarding the Galileo, EGNOS, and GovSatcom initiatives [58].
+Moreover, a 2018 EC proposal for establishing the space program references the need for standardization and certification, especially regarding the Galileo, EGNOS, and GovSatcom initiatives [69].
+In the new strategy, EC express its will to become source of proposal for international standards.
+It will benefit ongoing European projects and lead the EU towards technological sovereignty.